thunderbird/webext-docs/runtime.rst

 .. api-section-annotation-hack:: -- [Added in TB 45]

 Attempts to connect to connect listeners within an extension/app (such as the background page), or other extensions/apps.
-This is useful for content scripts connecting to their extension processes, inter-app/extension communication, and $(topic:manifest/externally_connectable)[web messaging].
+This is useful for content scripts connecting to their extension processes, inter-app/extension communication, and web messaging.
 Note that this does not connect to any listeners in a content script.
 Extensions may connect to content scripts embedded in tabs via :ref:`tabs.connect`.

 .. api-header::
    :label: Parameters